That-Dev-Girl-Sites/jhalabi.com/_posts/2018-06-27-my-new-medical-condition.md

 layout: post
 title: "My new medical condition"
 date: "2018-06-27"
+redirect_from: "/blog/my-new-medical-condition"
 categories:
   - pregnancy
 tags:
   - third trimester
+excerpt: I checked out the latest updates to my medical records.
 ---

 I logged onto my OB's website today to check out the latest updates to my medical records.
 I read through a bunch of new test. _(All of them are normal.)_ And then I discovered that I have been diagnosed with a new medical condition.